After Covid-19, this is now a rhetorical question for small business owners with brick and mortar stores.

 - And yes, even though you may have all the business you need today, you need to talk to your customers regularly, so they will be there during good and bad times in the future.
 And, it should happen in a forum like your website that you control.
 Social media posts are great and have a place in your business marketing.
 Still, they should not be “your” business marketing.
 You need a platform where you can control the message and the branding of that message without unwanted advertising interruptions.

 So what’s next?

 - Decide that it is time to move your business and marketing online.

 - Determine your level of commitment.
 Are you most comfortable trading for time or money.
-You can decide on the Do It Yourself role.
+You can decide on the DYI role.
 I will save money and use my time and build it myself.
-Or, find a web designer that will help you to get your website up and running.
+Or, find a Web Designer that will help you to get your website up and running.
 Yes, this option costs money, but it could save you loads of time that you can apply to expand your business and talk to your new customers.

 - Research to find an option that works well for your organization.
 Some options that are easier and less costly to implement include platforms such as WordPress (we can help here) or Squarespace (or here).
 Take a look around at websites that appeal to you and identify the best way to showcase your business online.

 - Stay with it.
 Don’t stop until your website has been built and is helping you to grow your business online and offline.